cs3216/cs3216.github.io/coursework/product-design/index.md

 In view that this is a brand new assignment, the detailed grading scheme is still being worked out by the teaching staff.
 We ask for your kind understanding.
 It is possible that the scheme would evolve as we grade, but not to worry, this assignment is only worth 10% of the final grade and the goal is learn the Product Design process, so don't fret over the grading.

-Also, students who dutifully follow all the instructions above and hit all the required milestones will obtain 70% of the grade.
+Also, students who dutifully follow all the instructions above and hit all required milestones will obtain 70% of the grade.
 The remaining 30% will be awarded based on the relative outcomes for the various teams.
 The top team might be awarded up to 30% while the worst performing team less than 5%.

 ### Mode of submission